Nirklav/TCPChat/README.md

 # Description:
 Multi-user chat with mixed architecture: client-server, p2p.
-Server tightly works with certificates.
+Server works tightly with certificates.
 Server and users should have certificates.
 But program can generate self signed certificates that supports too, but with some peculiarities.

-First of all if server has self-signed certificate then users that connect to him will be warned.
+First of all if server has self-signed certificate then users those connect to him will be warned.
 Users also can use self-signed certificates, if them have it, then them will be marked with the appropriate icons in users list.
 Also user can save certificates to local trusted TCPChat storage.